Available triggers

 - Discord Free: Unlimited messages, voice, and servers, which works fully with Zapier

-- Discord Nitro Basic: $2.99/month for custom emoji everywhere, bigger uploads (not needed for integration)
+- Discord Nitro Basic: $2.99/month for custom emoji everywhere, bigger uploads, and profile customization (not needed for the Plutio integration)

 Should I use Discord or Slack for Plutio notifications?